LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/reading/mstest/index.md

 To test a simple .NET Core console project, we add an MSTest project into the same solution.
 An MSTest project is a console project with an added MSTest dependency.

-Fork and clone `this repo <https://github.com/LaunchCodeEducation/csharp-web-dev-unittesting>`__.
+Turn your attention to the [reading examples repo](https://github.com/LaunchCodeEducation/csharp-web-dev-examples).
 Inside the solution, we have two projects, `Car` and `CarTests`.
 The `Car` project is a simple .NET Console app like the others you have encountered in this course so far. `CarTests` is a new type of project, MSTest Project.